 How to Sand floors by Hand Sander Yourself

-Unlike using heavy-duty sanding equipment that are simply rolled across the floor- like drum sanders and orbital sanders- sanding by hand is quite slow and labor-intensive.
-Hand sanding involves the use of a hand-held sanding machine, which are usually not as advanced as drum and orbital sanders.
+Unlike using heavy-duty sanding equipment that is simply rolled across the floor- like drum sanders and orbital sanders- sanding by hand is quite slow and labor-intensive.
+Hand sanding involves the use of a hand-held sanding machine, which is usually not as advanced as drum and orbital sanders.
 Still, some hardwood flooring experts consider hand sanding to be the purest form of craftsmanship, as the user has more control over the whole process.

 Since sanding by hand requires a significant amount of elbow grease, you should have a steady hold and great control.
 Some of the best hand sanders on the market include the Delta sander, the handheld belt sander, and the Festool Rotex.
 Apart from the heavy-duty orbital sander, there are also handheld orbital sanders that come in electric-powered and air-powered versions.
 Here’s a brief review of each of the aforementioned handheld sanders: